kustomzone/engauge/README.md

   - `conversion`s will be counted towards conversion counts, and will be searched for an `amount` property key for unit metric analytics
 - Property Keys:
   - `amount` key, expected to be a numerical value

+**Please note:** that all property values must be either: a string (text), a number, a number array, or a string array.

 ## Sending Interactions